enyo/iris/index.md

 documentation all the time (if there is one up to date), and spotting errors can be very difficult.

 So don't waste any more time and *check out dart*.
-Once you've starting working with it for a while, you really start to wonder how you were able to put up with JavaScript when you have to work on some JS code again.
+Once you've started working with it for a while, you really start to wonder how you were able to put up with JavaScript when you have to work on some JS code again.
 Just clicking on a function name and getting the declaration, having the dart editor tell you the second you